Why is my force feedback jittering? Tips to improve it

 Making things faster in python

 We recommend VTune by Intel to profile your code to find the parts taking the longest.
+Profile your code with Hot Spots setting, and use the Bottom-up tab to find your bottleneck.

 Threading vs multiprocessing, should you use it?